Paulina Ligocka

 Paulina Ligocka (born 25 May 1984) is a Polish snowboarder.
-In March 2006 she finished second in the cumulative final standing of the World Cup in half-pipe.
+In March 2006, she finished second in the cumulative final standing of the World Cup in half-pipe.
 She was an Olympian at the 2006 Winter Olympics in Turin, where she was the bearer of the Polish flag at the opening ceremonies.
 She competed in half-pipe, finishing 17th.

-Born in Gliwice, she now lives in the town of Cieszyn, which lies on the border with the Czech Republic.
+Born in Gliwice, she lived in the town of Cieszyn, on the border with the Czech Republic.